-4.6 Do you have additional eligibility requirements for CRISIS ASSISTANCE ? ☐Yes ⊠ No 4.7 Check the appropriate boxes below and descr cribe the policies for each.
+4.6 Do you have additional eligibility requiremen its for CRISIS ASSISTANCE ?
+Yes No 4.7 Check the appropriate boxes below and desc ribe the policies for each.
 Do you require an assets test?
-Do you give priority in eligibility to: Elderly?
-Disabled?
+Yes No 🖂 Do you give priority in eligibility to: Older Adults (60 years and older)?
+Individuals with a disability?
 Young children?
 Households with high energy burdens?
 Other?
-Households with high energy consumption In order to receive crisis assistance:14 Must the household have received a shu empty tank?
-Must the household have been shut off or have an empty tank?
+Households with high energy consumption • In order to receive crisis assistance: NOTE: The has different requirements depending on whether the household contains a member of a priority group.
+Must the household have received a shu empty tank? tice or have a near Must the household have been shut off or have an empty tank?
 Must the household have exhausted their regular heating benefit?
-Yes No Yes No S S S S S S S S S S S S S Must renters with heating costs included in notice?
-Must heating/cooling be medically necessary?
+Must renters with heating costs included in notice? n their re ent have received an eviction Must heating/cooling be medically necessary?
 Must the household have non-working heating or cooling equipment?
-Other?
-Explanation for Other: Crisis Assistance ca already lost service or are in immediate day of the following conditions, as defined in 10 and Definitions): an be provided to persons who have anger of losing service only under one to TAC §6.301 (relating to Background sistance provided within 48 hours; hin 48 hours; or j
+Other? \boxtimes Explanation for Other: Crisis Assistance ca already lost service or are in immediate da of the following conditions, as defined in 1 and Definitions): (1) Extreme Weather Conditions, with assi inger of I 0 TAC §6 osing service only under one .301 (relating to Background (2) Disaster, with assistance provided with(3) Life Threatening Crisis, with assistance Do you have additional/differing eligibility police cies for: Renters?
+Renters living in subsidized housing?
+Renters with utilities included in the rent?